Developing country: Effects

 In spite of the cumulative stressors and challenges faced by developing countries in adapting to the effects of climate change, there are those that are world leaders in the field such as Bangladesh.
 Bangladesh created a national programme in 2009 focused on how the country would adapt to climate change (the first country to do so).
 It established a fund to support these plans, spending on average $1 billion annually in this regard.

+Many corporations have a higher chance of breaking environmental regulations when financial policies are uncertain.
+In the article "Economic growth and environmental sustainability in developing economies" written by Ahmed Imran Hunjra, Elie Bouri, Muhammad Azam, Rauf I. Azam, and Jiapeng Dai, they make the claim that businesses tend to cut corners during periods of financial uncertainty.
+"During uncertain economic conditions, businesses are likely to implement cost-cutting measures that compromise environmental standards.
+As a consequence, pollution increases as eco-friendly practices are replaced by less expensive alternatives" (p.
+18).
+"FPU has additional cascading effects… policy paralysis; governments may be reluctant to enforce existing environmental regulations or implement new ones" (p.
+18).
+We see that in these economic shock periods and recessions, businesses resort to cost cutting measures at the expense of the environment.
+In doing so, pollution will increase and result in harm to the environment overall.
+The term for this is Financial Policy Uncertainty (FPU) which is a big reason why many businesses might not always adopt the green way of conducting business.
+It might not be in their best financial interest and incur more costs to them.
+Eco-Friendly practices are not always the cheapest option and many businesses may opt for cheaper alternatives which would save them money but cause harm to the environment.
+Shocks to the economy slows down environmental progress.

 Population growth

 Over the last few decades, global population growth has largely been driven by developing countries, which often have higher birth rates (higher fecundity rate) than developed countries.
 According to the United Nations, family planning can help to slow population growth and decrease poverty in these countries.

 The violent herder–farmer conflicts in Nigeria, the March 2019 attacks against Fulani herders in Mali, the Sudanese nomadic conflicts and other conflicts in the countries of the Sahel region have been exacerbated by climate change, land degradation, and population growth.
 Droughts and food shortages have been also linked to the Northern Mali conflict.